-Read what people are saying about Tasso's Journey....
+Read what people are already saying about Paula's latest release:

 “Paula Burzawa does it again.
 She brings family history alive in this gripping saga of survival, faith, and enduring love.
 If you liked Seasons of Sun, you'll love Tasso's Journey.”